eigentechnologies/cpip/README.md

                                             working directory.
                   --no-dev                  Do not install dev dependencies for Poetry.
                   --unlock                  Bypass Poetry lockfile and create a new one.
-                  --no-pip-cache            Do not use cpip's pip cache directory.
-This emulates using 'cpip clean' to clear the pip cache without actually doing so.
+                  --no-pip-cache            Do not use pip cache.
                   --force                   Overwrite any existing archive at the output path.
                   --quiet, -q               Suppress output for commands.
                   --help, -h                Show this help message then exit.